All correlation functions of the open XXX spin 1/2 quantum chains for unparallel boundary magnetic fields with one constraint: Conclusion

 \section{Conclusion}

-We have shown that the correlation functions for the open XXX spin 1/2 chain with unparallel boundary magnetic fields are written as linear combination of those of the open XXX spin 1/2 chain with parallel boundary magnetic fields, whose multiple integral formulae were derived in \cite{KitKMNST07,KitKMNST08}.
+We have shown that the correlation functions for the open XXX spin 1/2 chain with unparallel boundary magnetic fields are written as linear combination of those of the open XXX spin 1/2 chain with parallel boundary magnetic fields, whose multiple integral formulae were derived in \cite {KitKMNST07,KitKMNST08}.

 The main technical novelties here developed are the computations of the boundary-bulk decomposition of the boundary separate states together with the computation of the action of local operators on separate states for these open XXX quantum chains with unparallel magnetic fields.
 Let us comment that the boundary-bulk decomposition of boundary separate states is required as we have at our disposal only a reconstruction of local operators in terms of generators of the Yang-Baxter algebra and not in terms of the boundary generators of the reflection algebra \cite{KitKMNST07,KitKMNST08}.
 Then, the boundary-bulk decomposition allows us to compute the action of local operators over boundary separate states by acting on analogue bulk states.
 Here, the main difficulty is to rearrange this action as a linear combination of purely boundary separate states.
-Note that while the solution of these fundamental steps to correlation functions are here solved for the XXX open spin 1/2 quantum chains, they provide some exemplified versions of what will be required in the analysis of correlation functions of the XXZ/XYZ quantum spin 1/2 chains, where we will derive them by using the gauged generators of the Yang-Baxter algebra and reflection algebra.
+These fundamental steps to computed correlation functions have been here solved for the XXX open spin 1/2 quantum chains but they have served as simplified examples and starting point to develop the required analysis for the more involved XXZ/XYZ open quantum spin 1/2 chains then developed in \cite{NicT22,NicT23,NicT24,NicT25}.

 Let us comment that the results of Section 6.1 provide a proof of the physical expectation that correlation functions of a quasi-local operator, on finite number of sites, should coincide in the thermodynamic limit for two open chains that share the same boundary magnetic fields on the site 1.
 In fact, we have proven it here in the special constrained case, for which the two open chains share the same boundary matrix in site 1 but one diagonal and the other triangular in the site $N$.
 It is worth commenting that the main technical reason for our choice to compute correlation functions under this constrain (allowing for an homogeneous $TQ$-equation formulation of the transfer matrix spectrum) is due to the reduced knowledge of the thermodynamic limit of the ground state for the most general unconstrained non-diagonal boundary matrices.
 To achieve the full control of this ground state distribution can then make possible the computation of correlation functions in this most general unconstrained case and will be of central interest for future research in the open chain framework.